Dandy in the Underworld (song)

-"Dandy in the Underworld" is a song by English rock band T. Rex, which was released by EMI in 1977 as the third single from their twelfth and final studio album Dandy in the Underworld.
+"Dandy in the Underworld" is a song by English rock band T. Rex, released by EMI on 27 May 1977 as the third single from their twelfth and final studio album Dandy in the Underworld.
 The song was written and produced by Marc Bolan.

 Writing

 "Dandy in the Underworld" was written in early November 1976 as the recording sessions for the Dandy in the Underworld album were drawing to a close.
-Bolan described the song as "a Bolonic revision of Orpheus descending".
+Bolan has described the song as a "Bolonic revision of Orpheus descending".
 He told Record Mirror in 1977, "'Dandy in the Underworld' is a retelling of the old story where Orpheus goes into the underworld and then returns to the light.
 That's been true of my life sometimes."
+The song was also inspired by The Picture of Dorian Gray, with Bolan revealing to Ian Ravendale in 1977, "It's a very sad song, actually.
+A young man goes through the social world and doesn't come out very good.
+It's about someone who was very flash and burned the candle at both ends."

 Recording

 The song was recorded at AIR Studios in November 1976.
 It features Steve Harley (of Steve Harley & Cockney Rebel) providing vocal harmonies as well as the chorus backing vocals.
 Bolan met Harley in 1975 and the pair became close friends until Bolan's death in 1977.
 Recalling the recording session for the song, Harley told Record Collector in 2020, "The sessions were hardly a model of sobriety but being with him was a joy."

 Harley first heard the finished recording on 1 February 1977 when Bolan played him a tape of the track at Harley's flat in London.
 Bolan recorded in his diary that Harley "loved it".
 When Harley was recording his debut solo album Hobo with a Grin in 1977, Bolan returned the favour by playing guitar on two tracks, "Amerika the Brave" and "Someone's Coming".